elythh/notes/src/site/notes/Android/Twitch.md

 🔗 Sources on [GitLab](https://gitlab.com/twitchmod/orange-tv)(currently private)
 🔗 Telegram [channel](https://t.me/pubTw)
 🔗 Discord [server]() **NEED TO UPDATE IT**

-🔗
 ### How to install
 1. Click on the Telegram channel link
 2. install the latest release.
    As of writting this, the most recent public release is [PurpleTV_2_2](https://t.me/pubTw/154)
-3. Connect with your Twitch credentials and enjoy ! 😄p
+3. Connect with your Twitch credentials and enjoy ! 😄

 [^opensource]:The gitlab repo is currently private